 I greatly value the ability to provide for my wife and children and want more Americans to experience the freedom that work brings.
 I founded FGA to pursue good policy solutions that will free millions from government dependency and open the doors for them to chase their own American Dream.

-Tarren Bragdon is president and chief executive officer of the Foundation for Government Accountability, which he founded in 2011.
-In just seven years FGA has grown from $50k in start-up funding to about $9 million in private donations and about 30 staff.
-FGA helps people experience the Power of Work by advancing reforms that move individuals from welfare to work, reduce government barriers to better jobs, and lower the cost of private health coverage.
+Tarren Bragdon is the chief executive officer at the Foundation for Government Accountability, which he founded in 2011 to help people experience the power of work by advancing reforms that move individuals from welfare to work, reduce government barriers to better jobs, and lower the cost of private health coverage.

 Prior to joining FGA, Tarren served as the chief executive officer at the Maine Heritage Policy Center.
 He also served in the Maine House of Representatives, and remains the youngest person elected to the Maine Legislature.
 He holds a Bachelor of Science in Computer Science from the University of Maine and a Master of Science of Business from Husson University.

 Tarren first experienced the value of work while cleaning out cow stalls.
 He quickly learned that work provides purpose and a chance to realize our full potential.
 His passion for empowering individuals to experience those benefits drives both his efforts at FGA, as well as his volunteer work at the Immokalee Foundation and Better Together.
 A nationally recognized health care expert, Tarren has testified before Congress, various state legislative committees, numerous national conferences, and the American Swiss Foundation in Switzerland.
 His work has been featured in The Wall Street Journal, the New York Post, the Boston Globe, The New York Times, and his research has been published with The Heritage Foundation and The Manhattan Institute.
 Tarren has also appeared on NPR, Fox News, and numerous talk radio programs.